Webhook Secret Token with HMAC Digest

 Proposal

-• Add an additional field when creating a webhook, this field should be explicitly labeled as the key for the hash of the payload. (a new field is needed to ensure backwards compatibility with existing webhooks).
+• Add a signing token field when creating a webhook, explicitly labeled as the key for the HMAC hash of the payload.
+A new field is needed to ensure backwards compatibility with existing webhooks.
 This field should be absolutely secret, like a password (even when editing an endpoint).

 Technical Proposal